gvwilson/thirdbit/src/2019/05/02/data-science-chickens.md

 ---
 title: "Sexing Data Science Chickens"
 date: 2019-05-02
-category: data-science research
+category: data-science diversity research
 ---

 The biggest problem in data science is its bias against people who aren't straight, affluent, white or Asian males.
 Its second biggest problem, in my opinion, is that nobody talks about how they sex chickens.
 After a long period of trial and error, people can learn [how to tell at a glance whether a newborn chick is male or female][sexing].